-The Company does not have net operating loss carryforwards available for federal income tax purposes as of September 30, 2021.
-The Company has net operating loss carryforwards available for state income tax purposes of approximately \$29.7 million.
-For state purposes, \$12.4 million expires in 2025 and the remaining \$17.3 million will begin to expire in 2026.
-The Company has net operating loss carryforwards available for city income tax purposes of approximately \$9.8 million, of which \$1.5 million expires in 2025 and the remaining balance of \$8.3 million will begin to expire in 2027.
+The Company does not have net operating loss carryforwards available for federal income tax purposes as of September 30, 2022.
+The Company has net operating loss carryforwards available for state income tax purposes of approximately \$31.0 million.
+For state purposes, \$12.4 million expires in 2025 and the remaining \$18.6 million will begin to expire in 2036.
+The Company has net operating loss carryforwards available for city income tax purposes of approximately \$7.3 million, of which \$0.5 million will expire in 2025 and the remaining \$6.8 million will begin to expire in 2037.

 ASC 740, Income Taxes, provides for the recognition of deferred tax assets if realization of such assets is more likely than not.
 The Company has recorded a federal deferred tax asset as, based upon an analysis of the evidence, it is more likely than not that such federal deferred tax asset will be recoverable.
-The federal deferred tax asset is included in other assets on the balance sheet.
 In March of 2014, New York State adopted legislation that benefited small community banks with less than \$8 billion in average assets.
 Specifically, this legislation provides for a state and city subtraction modification for which the Company qualifies.
 This subtraction modification causes the Company to consistently generate net operating losses for New York State and New York City purposes and it will continue to do so for the foreseeable future.
 Accordingly, the Company has recorded a valuation allowance against the New York State and New York City portions of the deferred tax asset, as it is not more likely than not that such deferred tax assets will be recoverable.
 Management reassesses the need for a valuation allowance on an annual basis, or more frequently if warranted.

 The Company and its subsidiaries are subject to U.S. federal income tax as well as income tax of the states of Connecticut, New Jersey and New York and the city of New York.
-The Company is no longer subject to examination by taxing authorities for years before 2017.
+The Company is no longer subject to examination by taxing authorities for years before 2018.
 A tax position is recognized as a benefit only if it is "more likely than not" that the tax position would be sustained in a tax examination.
 The Company has no unrecorded tax benefits, and the Company does not expect the total amount of unrecognized income tax benefits to significantly increase in the next twelve months.